StackMCP

 The Bottom Line

-The target is simple: keep your MCP token overhead under 10% of your context window.
-On a 200K context window, that is 20K tokens, or roughly 40 tools.
-That is enough for 3 to 5 well-chosen servers that cover a complete workflow without waste.
+Keep your MCP token overhead under 10% of your context window.
+On a 200K window, that is 20K tokens, or roughly 40 tools -- enough for 3 to 5 well-chosen servers.

 Three things to do right now:

 1. Run the audit.
-Count your servers, multiply tools by 515, and check what percentage of your context window you are burning on tool definitions.
+Count your servers, multiply tools by 515, check what percentage of your context window you are burning.

 2. Cut the dead weight.
 Remove any server you have not used in the past week.
-You can always add it back in 30 seconds.
+If your stack feels bloated, read how to build a lean, efficient stack.

 3. Use the tools.
-The Token Calculator and Stack Builder on stackmcp.dev exist specifically to help you make these decisions with real numbers instead of guesses.
+The Token Calculator and Stack Builder on stackmcp.dev make these decisions with real numbers instead of guesses.

 Related Stacks